Polynomial Voting Rules: Introduction

 \quad Let's explore the PoS bidding mechanism a bit more formally.
 Suppose a voter (or bidder) $k$ is in possession of $n_{k,t}$ votes (or stakes) at time $t$, an index that counts the rounds of voting or bidding in the protocol; and $N_t:=\sum_k n_{k,t}$ is the total number of votes over all voters.
 Hence, voter $k$'s share, fraction of the total, is $\pi_{k,t}:=n_{k,t}/N_t$.
 Following a traditional voting rule, voter $k$'s chance or probability of winning, which we call {\it voting power}, will be equal to $\pi_{k,t}$, voter $k$'s share.
 Yet, this doesn't have to be the case.
 That is, any voter's voting power needs not be equal to the voter's share (of the system total).
 Indeed, there are often good reasons for the two to be different.

 \quad Historically, the English scholar Lionel Penrose famously proposed a square-root voting rule (\cite{Pen46}), around the time when the United Nations was founded shortly after WWII.
 According to Penrose, a world assembly such as the UN should designate each country a number of votes that is proportional to the square root of its population.
-The obvious idea is to limit the voting power of nations with very large populations.
+The obvious implication (which may or may not be what Penrose initially intended) is to limit the voting power of nations with very large populations.
 In the same spirit, the quadratic voting rule has attracted much attention in recent years (\cite{LW18}).
 The idea is that each voter be given a budget (in dollars, for instance); the voter can cast multiple votes on any single or subset of choices or candidates on the ballot, with $x$ votes (for any choice) costing $x^2$ dollars.
 Under both voting rules, the voting power is different from the voter's share or representation in the system, population in the first case, and the budget in the second case.

-\quad Inspired by these ideas, we propose a new class of polynomial voting rules, denoted $\pol$, which grant every voter $k$ a voting power that scales the voter's share $\pi_{k,t}$ by a factor $N_t^{-\al}$ for $\al \ge 0$.
+\quad Inspired by these ideas, we propose a class of polynomial voting rules, denoted $\pol$, which grant every voter $k$ a voting power that scales the voter's share $\pi_{k,t}$ by a factor $N_t^{-\al}$ for $\al \ge 0$.
 When $\al=0$, this reduces to the traditional voting case of power$=$share, which is a linear rule.
-When $\al=1$, the rule is similar in spirit to the square-root and the quadratic voting rules mentioned above.
+When $\al=1$, the rule resembles the square-root or the quadratic voting rules mentioned above in spirit, in terms of decoupling voting power from a voter's share, but of course differs in both the application context and implementation schemes.
+As we will demonstrate, the general $\pol$ rule is a time change of the $\texttt{Poly}(0)$ rule, with the parameter $\alpha$ measuring how much the traditional $\alpha =0$ rule is ``slowed down,'' namely, the voting power is diminished over time.

+\quad There are (at least) two reasons to consider slowed-down voting schemes in blockchains. \begin{itemize}[itemsep = 3 pt] \item First, the block-generation time requires to be lower bounded due to network delay (see \cite[Section 14.3]{Shibook}).
+Specifically, there is the principle of security: